Detector dogs at the border

 Previously, all dogs were trained to scratch, dig, bite and bark at the source of a contraband odour.
 Today, the primary method of training is for dogs to give a subtle signal to their handler when detecting contraband.

 The CBSA maintains very high standards for its dogs.
-Only one of 10 dogs evaluated is accepted to the program.
+Only one of 10 dogs evaluated is accepted.

 Once dogs go on duty, an assessor evaluates every dog team annually to ensure they are working at an effective level.